 References should be written in the order of they appear in the text.

 Within the text, cite listed references use APA style, by their author last name and year (e.g., Perbowo (2017)).
-The author(s) must check the accuracy of all cite listed reference, as the Infinity Journal will not be responsible for incorrect in-text reference citations.
+The author(s) must check the accuracy of all cite listed reference, as the journal of Kalamatika will not be responsible for incorrect in-text reference citations.

 Follow the styles shown in the examples below for books, specific chapters in books, and journal articles, respectively (leave one line after every reference):